anassalamah/nlp-project/README.md

 * [ANAS] Take input (1) list of words and (2) description text and domains, return a SCORE (?).

-* [JORDAN] Take a question text block and identify all interesting words for the bag-of-words match (e.g. just throw out stopwords), return interesting words as a list.
+* [DONE] Take a question text block and identify all interesting words for the bag-of-words match (e.g. just throw out stopwords), return interesting words as a list.

+* [NICK] Take interesting word list, save as questions_nostopwords.csv

+* [NICK] Write python script to evaluate our performance on test cases, produce report on how we are failing.

 * [ANAS][ISSUE] Take a question text block and assign a probability of it asking for a PERSON. (figure out from the question text based on pronouns in the text)
 (I'm not sure where to put "which","that" in the three categories.
 I am working on this in (answer NER/answer_ner_compare.py), specifically in find_type_pronoun_probability(pronouns,pronoun_type, vocab_size)